 To address this, Water for Life, within the Metropolitan Water Directorate developed a recycling communications strategy which included the ‘Water Engineer Engagement and Education Training’ (WET) program.
 WET aims to increase the capacity of water professionals who manage water recycling initiatives (such as engineers, project managers and planners) to use community education and engagement to improve and promote their projects.

-The one day pilot training program was undertaken on 30 May 2013 and involved 24 participants from 14 Sydney local councils who wanted to learn more about practical, cost effective techniques for engaging the community in water recycling and stormwater harvesting projects.
-The program was free of charge.
+A one day pilot training program was undertaken on 30 May 2013 and involved 24 participants from 14 Sydney local councils who wanted to learn more about practical, cost effective techniques for engaging the community in water recycling and stormwater harvesting projects.

-The WET program is an initiative of the NSW Government through its Water for Life program and funded by the NSW Climate Change Fund.
+WET is an initiative of the NSW Government through its Water for Life program and funded by the NSW Climate Change Fund.
+The program is offered free of charge.

 Showcase is Water for Life’s major engagement and education forum.
 This one-day event is a must for anyone involved in water issues, working for sustainable outcomes or engaging the community about the environment.